 Our version of the Advanced cTrader Forex protection tool will protect all of your positions created manually, by automated trading systems or when a pending order becomes a position.
-The protection this tool offers is listed below and can be applied to a single symbol or all symbols, you can also apply the protection to an automated trading system by its label name.
+The protection this tool offers is listed below and can be applied to a single symbol or all symbols.

 - 5 Take Profit targets with % volume close.

 - A break-even stop-loss.

 - A stealth stop-loss to hide from the broker.